 What kind of data sources can you use for TRL analysis?

 - Company news releases (may lack technical details)

-- Public news and Internet (secondary sources which may refer you to original information)
+- Public news, web blogs, ads (secondary sources which may refer you to original information)

 Check out this tool